JedS6391/LGP/docs/source/guide/environment.rst

 - Operations
 - Register Set

-The Register Set is slightly different in that it depends on information provided by the construction dependencies and is initialised internally as a global reference register set, so that programs can acquire a fresh register set at any time.
+The Register Set is slightly different in that it depends on information provided by the construction dependencies and is initialised internally as a *global reference* register set, so that programs can acquire a fresh register set at any time.

-Nothing special needs to be done for initialisation components - provided that the construction components given were valid, the components will be automatically initialised as appropriate.
+Nothing special needs to be done for initialisation components - provided that the construction components given were valid, the components will be automatically loaded as appropriate.

 Registered Components
 =====================

-Registered components are essentially those that are circular in their dependency graph.
+Registered components are essentially those that have a circular dependency graph.

 That is, a registered component requires a reference to the environment in order to operate, but the environment also needs a reference to the component itself so that it can be accessed within the context of the LGP system, hence these components have to be resolved after the environment has been built.

-Generally, registered dependencies will be custom implementations of core components used during the evolution process, such as custom generation schemes for instructions and programs.
+Generally, registered dependencies will be custom implementations of core components used during the evolution process, such as custom generation schemes for instructions and programs, or custom search operators.

 The reason these components generally have a dependency on the environment is that they are designed to be as flexible as possible, therefore allowing custom components to have access to the entire environment is useful.

+When registering these components, it is done by associating a module type (i.e. the type of component) with a builder for that module.
+A builder is really just a function that can build a new instance of that module.

 Example
 -------